lisophorm/ZaveTest01/readme.md

 Wrote a custom directive for the star rating and used it twice: one for input and one as read-only Social media is looped with ng-repeat
-I used ng-class to style dynaically the social media elements (reflects into index.less)
+I used ng-class to style dynamically the social media elements (reflects into index.less)
 $scope.watch is used to monitor changes in social media checkboxes Form validation relies on data binding